Herbal remedies to stop vomiting and nausea

 - Lemon (Citrus limonum) It can help combat flatulence or vomiting caused by poor digestion (Take small sips of half a lemon juice diluted in a glass of water after meals)

-– Sage (Salvia officinalis) Against difficult digestions, gastritis, heartburn, diarrhea and vomits it is a good remedy to drink tree cups a day of the infusion of 15 g. of dry leaves per litter of water.
+- Sage (Salvia officinalis) Against difficult digestions, gastritis, heartburn, diarrhea and vomits it is a good remedy to drink tree cups a day of the infusion of 15 g. of dry leaves per liter of water.

 - Basil (Ocymum basilicum) When feeling the need of vomiting or in cases of intestine unrest (Infusion of 15 g. of dry leaves per liter of water.
 2 cups a day) (Infusion of a handful of fresh leaves.
 2 cups a day)

-– Iceland moss (Cetraria islandica) This lichen is a good antivomitive.
+- Iceland moss (Cetraria islandica) This lichen is a good antiemetic.
 The demulcent properties of Iceland moss are ideal to soothe the stomach and stop vomiting.
 (Infusion of 5 teaspoons of dried plant per liter of water for fifteen minutes.
 Take 3 cups a day(Infusion of 5 teaspoons of dried plant per liter of water for fifteen minutes.
 Take 3 cups a day)

 - Blueberry (Vaccinium) (Decoction of 30 gr of fruits per liter of water.
 Take three cups daily) This preparation helps to decrease diarrhea and intestinal spasms, and reduces vomiting.